 - The details are confusing

-- Ultimately, if you’re happy with your plan, it’s easier not to change
+- If you’re happy with your plan, it’s easier not to change

 But it is important to review your situation every year.
 It may even be good to get a second opinion on the right Medicare plan for you.